-In July 2004, LanVision entered into a new three year working capital term loan agreement, as amended in June 2005.
+In July 2004, LanVision entered into a new three year working capital term loan agreement, as amended in June and September 2005.
 The long-term debt of \$2,000,000 is secured by all of the assets of LanVision and the loan agreement restricts LanVision from incurring additional indebtedness for borrowed money, including capitalized leases, etc. without lender consent.
-The loan is repayable in two installments, which are due and payable of not less than \$1,000,000 by July 30, 2006 and \$1,000,000 by July 30, 2007 and interest is payable quarterly, at the bank's prime rate (currently 6.50%).
-In addition, LanVision was previously required to meet certain financial covenants, including; minimum level of tangible net worth, fixed charge coverage ratio and funded indebtedness to earnings before interest, taxes, depreciation and amortization.
-However, the lender has waived compliance with these covenants and has verbally agreed to revise the current loan agreement to remove the aforementioned financial covenants.
-Also, LanVision has agreed to maintain a minimum cash balance of \$2,000,000 through the earlier of the repayment or maturity of the loan on July 31, 2007.
+The loan is repayable in two installments, which are due and payable of not less than \$1,000,000 by July 30, 2006 and \$1,000,000 by July 30, 2007 and interest is payable quarterly, at the bank's prime rate (currently 7%).
+LanVision has agreed to maintain a minimum cash balance equal to the outstanding balance of the loan through the date of the prepayment or the maturity of the loan on July 31, 2007.